robwise/robwise.github.io/_posts/2017-02-16-quick-tip-webpack-import-css-from-node-modules.md

   background-image: url("~some-package/some-image.png");
 }
 ```
-For more info, check out the [CSS Loader Options][css-loader] docs.
+For more info, check out the [CSS Loader Options][https://github.com/webpack-contrib/css-loader#options] docs.

 ## Don't forget :global if using CSS Modules
-If you are using [CSS Modules](), make sure to use the `:global` selector so that the classnames are not inadvertently hashed.
+If you are using [CSS Modules](https://github.com/css-modules/css-modules), make sure to use the `:global` selector so that the classnames are not inadvertently hashed.

 ```css
 :global {